 This training helps individuals understand both occupational stress and burnout, risk factors involved, and recognizable signs and symptoms.
 Both stress overload and burnout are preventable and reversible.
 Participants will learn practical prevention and intervention strategies.
 The content is applicable for helping professionals, supervisors, managers or anyone feeling at risk for burnout.

-Satisfied. engaged employees make successful businesses.
-Organizations who recognize their people as important resource invest in training with many benefits: increased energy and better outcomes, enhanced health and well-being, and reduced absenteeism—all good news for the bottom line.
+Satisfied, engaged employees contribute to successful business operations.
+Organizations who recognize their people as an important resource regularly invest in training.
+The benefits speak for themselves: increased energy and engagement, better outcomes, enhanced health and well-being, and reduced absenteeism—good news for employers and employees.

-With a focus on core personal competencies and strengths, training encourages the development of individuals and teams.
+With a focus on understanding personal competencies and strengths, Kathleen's captivating training motivates both individuals and teams toward their best selves.
 The result is increased energy and productivity and enhanced interpersonal effectiveness.
 Half or full day workshops are custom-designed to address unique organizational needs.